Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Safe Envelopes with Linear Systems

 \end{proof}

 Thm.~\ref{thm:errenv} and Cor.~\ref{cor:saferr} certify that solving the original games with the linear dynamics and antagonistic error (\ref{LinearEpsilon}) yields a conservative subset (superset) of the true Reach (Avoid) Set, and the optimal control computed from this game is impervious to the true nonlinear dynamics.
-This is crucial because the system given in (\ref{LinearEpsilon}) may be solved with the dimension-robust Hopf formula, namely via the z-transformation \eqref{HopfFormulaZ} of $\hamlerr$ and $\hamlerr^-$.
+This is crucial because the linear system with error given in (\ref{LinearEpsilon}) may be solved with the dimension-robust Hopf formula, namely via the z-transformation \eqref{HopfFormulaZ} of $\hamlerr$ and $\hamlerr^-$.
 This is demonstrated in the running example in the Van der Pol system in Fig.~\ref{fig:basic}.
-We note some practical limitations.